Laura-Gomez/COBASI/README.md

 - Run the analysis in the Analysis-TRIO directory

-Each bash script should not be run automatically, there are some steps that can be run in parallel, read user manual Read User Manual to understand the parameters
+Each bash script should not be run automatically, there are some steps that can be run in parallel, read user manual

+Read User Manual to understand the parameters

+Some intermediary files were not uploaded into the repository because they are too big (coverage and landscape files)